Azerbaijan tourist information with details about

 the Azeris play their football in the European

-When you go to Azerbaijan though, it doesn't feel like Europe at all.
+UEFA; although when you go to Azerbaijan, it doesn't feel like Europe at all.

 where most of the Armenian minority live, between Armenia and Azerbaijan in the late